Tornadoes of 1951

 This page documents the tornadoes and tornado outbreaks of 1951, primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes.

+The total count of tornadoes and ratings differs from various agencies accordingly.
+The article, therefore, documents information from the most contemporary official sources alongside assessments from tornado historian Thomas P. Grazulis.

 Events

 1951 was the second year where tornadoes were officially documented in the United States.
 The year saw 59 more tornadoes than the previous year, although they were more spread out time wise and more weak tornadoes were confirmed.
 The most active and deadliest month of the year was June with 76 tornadoes and nine fatalities.

 United States yearly total

 January

 There were 2 confirmed tornadoes in January.

 January 6

 An F3 tornado developed within a squall line and moved northward through the Alexandria, Louisiana metropolitan area causing severe damage in the towns of Sieps, Tioga, Simms, and Pollock, damaging stores, homes, and other buildings.
 Losses were estimated at $500,000 and 11 people were injured.